Every NBA Team's Biggest Flaw as Training Camps Open

 Nothing has changed.
 The Grizzlies are stuck on this tricky loop.
 Adding Anderson and Jackson will transform their defensive versatility, but shaky spacing threatens to undo some of the offensive upside.

 Anderson specifically needs room to work in the half-court, and Mike Conley's return to form alone doesn't guarantee he'll have it.
-Be it Jackson, Temple, Dillon Brooks, MarShon Brooks, the surprisingly healthy Chandler Parsons or Wayne Selden, Memphis needs one or two more players to rival the off-the-dribble spacing Tyreke Evans took with him.
+Be it Jackson, Temple, Dillon Brooks, MarShon Brooks, a surprisingly healthy Chandler Parsons or Wayne Selden, Memphis needs one or two more players to rival the off-the-dribble spacing Tyreke Evans took with him.

 Oklahoma City Thunder: Dearth of Off-Ball Shooters